 RFA is interested in new regulations that would create a disproportionate adverse impact on entities defined as "small".
-In the proposed action, eight IPQ holders may be considered to be small entities (using 2020/21 IPQ holder information).
-However, the proposed regulatory changes are all intended to increase operational efficiency for the directly regulated entities by removing the facility use cap for EAG and WAI IPQ and/ or removing custom processing IPQ from the accounting of PQS caps for BBR, south-designated BSS and WAG when processed east of 174° W longitude.
-Therefore, it is not expected that the proposed action would have a disproportionate adverse impact on small entities.
+In the proposed action, six IPQ holders may be considered small entities.
+However, the proposed regulatory changes are all intended to increase operational efficiency for these entites by removing the facility use cap for EAG and WAI IPQ and/ or removing custom processing IPQ from the accounting of PQS caps for BBR, south-designated BSS and WAG when processed east of 174° W longitude.
+Therefore, it is expected that the proposed action would have a beneficial on small entities.